The Rise of Podcast Voice Over

 What is Podcast?

-The primary function of a podcast, rather than music, is conversations, conversations, or "voiceovers" for people's different interests, and are usually prepared in episodes.
-Podcast, which can be defined as a modern radio genre that you can listen to online/off from your computer or phone, is actually more than just a radio.
+Podcast, which we can define as a modern type of radio that you can listen to online/offline from your computer or phone, is actually more than just a radio.
 Because podcasting is not only limited to audio, it can also be video.
-However, listening is more preferable because as a result of the new living conditions, people tend to do more than one job at the same time, instead of watching videos by focusing, they can both do their main work and have information about a topic related to their interests with a conversation that stays in the background. they may be.
-For example, car trips are the perfect times for this.
-This time period is one of the most common ways people listen because driving while doing nothing is seen as a waste of time.
-Of course, the audio content is excellent, as video cannot be watched there either.
-Likewise, podcasts are a great option when you're working out at the gym, hiking, mowing the lawn, or on a trip to work.
-In short, any time spent wasted can be a time earned for voices that will entertain and educate us!
+However, listening is more preferred because, as a result of the new living conditions, people tend to do more than one thing at the same time, instead of focusing and watching videos, they can do their main work and get information about a subject of their interest with a conversation that remains in the background.
+They may be.
+For example, road trips are perfect times for this.
+This time frame is one of the most common ways people listen because driving around doing nothing is seen as a waste of time.

 How to Make / Voice a Podcast?